 This course helps students develop both intellectual and technical competencies in research.
-It will prepare students for academic careers by replicating the fundamental components of academic research: developing a topic, literature review, method and analysis, and the planning and execution of a substantial artefact and/or written research project.
-Through the 'apprenticeship' model, which closely integrates the student's work into the research culture of the Design subject area, the MRes will also provide valuable experience of contributing to and working within a community of scholars.
-This will also encompass training and experience in particular tasks beyond the MRes, possible examples including working on impact case studies (and therefore in the broader non-academic community), participating in/co-authoring written outputs, developing funding bids, or contributing towards a project.
+It will prepare students for academic careers by replicating the fundamental components of academic research: developing a topic, literature review, method and analysis, and the planning and execution of a substantial piece of written research.
+Through the 'apprenticeship' model, which closely integrates the student's work into the research culture of the History subject area, the MRes will also provide valuable experience of contributing to and working within a community of scholars.
+This will include training and experience in particular tasks beyond the MRes.
+Possible examples might encompass assisting in work on public engagement and impact case studies (and therefore in the broader non-academic community) or background research or sourcing material (e.g. to support ongoing staff research or the development of funding bids).

 Preparation for employment is, likewise, a central component of our assessment strategy.
 The strategy offers transferrable skills replicating a variety of skills and tasks required for both academic careers and other, research-related or equivalent employment.
-Examples of how coursework relates to tasks within employment include: data search and literature review (surveys, measuring impact, acquiring data or information from digital sources (e.g. online archives)); in-class presentations (presentations to stakeholders, potential clients, schools groups, members of the public, etc); methodology (tools and skills for analysing and presenting data); personal development plan (project management; formulating policy, strategy etc, commissioning reports); and production of the research project (writing strategic policy documents, annual reports, reports on organisational activities, etc)
+Examples of how coursework relates to tasks within employment include: data search and literature review (surveys, measuring impact, acquiring data or information from digital sources (e.g. online archives)); in-class presentations (presentations to stakeholders, potential clients, schools groups, members of the public, etc); methodology (tools and skills for analysing and presenting data); personal development plan (project management; formulating policy, strategy etc, commissioning reports); and production of the research project (writing strategic policy documents, annual reports, reports on organisational activities, etc).